bastman/spring-kotlin-mongodb/README.md

 - a developer needs to know what repo.save() is actually doing
 - there is no repo.update(), just repo.save() - which behaves as "UPSERT"

+- Another thing ...
+    - some how spring-data save's the qualified class name into a mongo doc (attribute: _class)
+    - so, no idea what happens if you rename your class or move it into a different package

 ### repo.insert

 works as expected